-- Bundling insurance policies: You can often score better insurance premiums overall when you bundle your car insurance policy with a life or renter’s insurance policy.
+- Bundling insurance policies: You can often score better insurance premiums overall when you bundle your car insurance policy with a life or home insurance policy.

 - Good student discounts: Many insurance carriers offer discounts for young drivers with good grades in school.
 For example, Nationwide extends its good student discount to those drivers aged 16-24 enrolled full-time in high school or college who sustain a B average.
 You’ll need to provide academic evidence in the form of an up-to-date grade report or a form signed by a school administrator.

-- Paying the annual lump sum: If you can afford to pay your annual car insurance premium at once, you’ll likely save money.
+- Paying in full: If you can afford to pay your annual car insurance premium in full, you’ll likely save money.
 Many insurance companies provide a discount for those drivers willing to pay upfront because it is more convenient and requires less processing for them.

 Frequently asked questions

 What discounts are available for car insurance?

 There are a lot of discounts available for car insurance.
 Some examples are taking a safe driving course, bundling your insurance policies, having an anti-theft device in your car and paying your premium in full.
 Ask your carrier about the insurance discounts they offer to see how you can qualify.

 Is full-coverage liability worth it?